danilobatson/ai-trading-agent-mcp/README.md

 npm run inngest:dev  # Inngest dev server (localhost:8288)
 ```

 **🎯 Need the detailed setup?** Continue reading for step-by-step instructions with account creation guides.
+Review our guide on [dev.to](https://www.dev.to) if you need more assistance

 ---